deffi/unisport-abrechnung/readme.md

 ## Usage

+In either case, the result will be written to a file whose name is based on the instructor name, class name, and month/year.
+If a file with that name already exists, a numeric suffix is appended.
+No file will ever be overwritten.

+### Command line usage

 Call the script, passing the month/year and the number of participants for each day.
 For days where the class did not take place, specify 0.
 For example:

     abrechnung.py 10/2023 18 15 0 19

-The result will be written to a file whose name is based on the instructor name, class name, and month/year.
-If a file with that name already exists, a numeric suffix is appended.
-No file will ever be overwritten.
+### Interactive usage

+Call the script without any arguments.
+You will be queried for the month/year and the number of participants for each day.
+For days where the class did not take place, enter 0 or an empty string.

 ## Limitations